Lyunee/MasteryMakeMaps/README.md

 However, at the current stage of the project, a static website is sufficient to present the results.

 I followed the [Getting Started on Heroku with Python](https://devcenter.heroku.com/articles/getting-started-with-python#introduction) guide to set up the website, and added some pages.
-I recommand following the first four Django tutorial to know how to modify the main files so additional pages are properly considered.
+I recommend following the first four Django tutorial to know how to modify the main files so additional pages are properly considered.

 I used python to generate some of my website content, in particular the list of champions belonging to each groups (which is actually a list of images).